-The Amherst Hockey Association offers new skaters nine years old and younger a place to learn to skate and learn basic hockey skills.
+The Amherst Hockey Association offers new skaters eight years old and younger a place to learn to skate and learn basic hockey skills.
 The LTS Program's primary objective is to help skaters have some fun while learning to skate safely.
 One goal is to develop hockey skills and enjoy an experience that could lead skaters and their families to participate in the AHA Travel Teams (available to all ages).
-Skaters are placed in groups that best match their ability and age.
+Skaters are placed in groups that best match their ability and age at the beginning of the program.
 The LTS Program has three divisions:

-What Is the Learn to Play Program (LTP)?
+The Learn to Play Program (LTP)

-Learn to Play Program This is a hockey program offered by the Association.
+This is a hockey program offered by the Association.
 This program stresses skill development and hockey concepts.
 Its goal is to prepare skaters for Travel Teams.
 Skaters with equal skill levels will be placed together so that drills flow more effectively during practice time.
 Depending on the number of skaters in each group, creating additional groups of equal skill levels is an option.
 Inter-squad scrimmages will occur from time to time; teams will be created with team balance in mind.
 Girls have the option of being on an all-girls team or a co-ed team.

 This program is available to any skater with birth years 2012 and younger (i.e. skaters 8 and under).
 New skaters should participate in Learn to Skate first.
 Older skaters are expected to participate in the co-ed Travel program , girls Travel program or the girls house team.
 Players should spend no more than two (2) years at this level before moving on to a Travel Team or the all-girls house team.